mz-mc/website/content/english/services/research-intelligence/index.md

 <i class="fa fa-check"></i> Supply chain bottlenecks and pain points

 <i class="fa fa-check"></i> Retail and consumer trends across regions and demographics

 <i class="fa fa-check"></i> Competing products and suppliers

 <i class="fa fa-check"></i> Economic and price trends

-<i class="fa fa-check"></i> Label requirements and permissible claims
+<i class="fa fa-check"></i> Labeling requirements and permissible claims

 </div>
 <br>

 #### How we do it

-Our research services employ quantitative and qualitative analyses informed by desk research, expert interviews, and field visits to critical points in the supply chain.
-We use manual search and tech-enabled tools to extract metrics for products, prices, and sellers from popular e-commerce platforms.
+Our market specialists employ quantitative and qualitative analyses informed by desk research, expert interviews, and field visits to critical points in the supply chain.
+We apply both manual searching and tech-enabled tools to extract metrics for products, prices, and sellers from popular e-commerce platforms.
 We identify and interview leading importers, distributors, retailers, industry associations, and government regulators.
-We conduct field visits to border ports, free trade zones, logistics hubs, retailers, and foodservice outlets.
-We work with global leaders in consumer survey research to understand the habits and preferences of China's consumers relevant to specific products.
+We conduct field visits to border ports, free-trade zones, logistics hubs, retailers, and foodservice outlets.
+We work with global leaders in consumer survey research to understand the habits and preferences of China’s consumers in relation to specific products.

 #### Recent reports